NRCHKB/node-red-contrib-homekit-bridged/README.md

 * devices don't show as unreachable after redeploying
 * having more than one device per accessory (in the "old" world) or bridge doesn't lead to iOS losing the parameters for this device anymore

 Unfortunately, I had to introduce a new node type `homekit-bridge` and remove the old `homekit-accessory`.
 This means you either have to start over with a new flow or edit it manually.
+Thankfully, [Fredrik Furtenbach](https://github.com/flic) published a [command line script](https://github.com/flic/Convert-Flows) to aid in the conversion.

 If you go for the manual way: